jouellnyc/nRF24L01/README.md

 ## A Curious Adventure

 I came across these modules to use in a project and tryed to get them installed and working.
-I bought about six of them from AliExpress.<BR>
+I bought six of them from AliExpress.<BR>
 Cheap, some $1, some 50 cents US.
 Having not used these I always keep risk low the first time.  :)
 <P>
 It turns out that some of them were definitely "counterfeit" and it appears that some were "legitimate". <BR>